Veterans, I’ll be the first to admit I love my Veteran Service Officer.

 We connect veterans with the right medical professional for DBQs and Medical Nexus Opinions in support of your VA claim.

-5. VSOs are NOT trained medical professionals
+5. A Veteran Service Officer is NOT a trained medical professionals

 This is arguably the MOST IMPORTANT one on this list.